Computing basics

 Digital tablets and touch pads are similar in purpose and functionality.
 In both cases, input is taken from a flat pad that contains electrical sensors that detect the presence of either a special tablet pen or a user’s finger, respectively.

-scanner is somewhat akin to a photocopier.
+A scanner is somewhat akin to a photocopier.
 A light source illuminates the object to be scanned, and the varying amounts of reflected light are captured and measured by an analog-to-digital converter attached to light-sensitive diodes.
 The diodes generate a pattern of binary digits that are stored in the computer as a graphical image.

 Output devices